-2.1.
-The objective of International Competitive Bidding (ICB), as described in these Policies, is to provide all eligible prospective bidders17 with timely and adequate notification of a Borrower's requirements and an equal opportunity to bid for the required goods and works.
+2.1 The objective of International Competitive Bidding (ICB), as described in these Policies, is to provide all eligible prospective bidders17 with timely and adequate notification of a Borrower's requirements and an equal opportunity to bid for the required goods and works.
+ICB may be carried out through RFB (used when the Borrower is able to fully specify the detailed requirements) or RFP (used for complex and innovative procurement).